 Calcium holds the cell walls together, so it’s definitely essential for the plants.
 Calcium deficiency results in impaired or stunted growth of new parts of the plant such as new leaves or root tips.
-Lower leaves will show signs of curling and will develop yellow spots.
+Yellow spots on weed leaves are a common sign and usually the lower leaves will show signs of curling in addition to developing yellow spots.

 Magnesium also plays a role in the production of chlorophyll.
 You will recognize magnesium deficiency by the yellow veins that will appear on the fan leaves.
 There could also be signs of curling and the leaves could eventually die.

 Your plants don’t need large quantities of sulfur, but sulfur deficiencies can happen due to high pH levels.
 Besides yellowing, the leaves will be delicate and exhibit dryness.